nuagenetworks/vspkdoc/_sources/v5_0/nuusercontext.rst.txt

 - ``vss_stats_interval``: Interval for VSS stats

 - ``flow_collection_enabled``: Enables flow statistics collection.
 It is needed for the VSS feature, and requires a valid VSS license.
-This option requires "statisticsEnabled".
+This option requires 'statisticsEnabled'.

 - ``statistics_enabled``: This flag is used to indicate if statistics is enabled in the system.
 CSProot is expected to activate this through the enable statistics script.